LoopScheduler/LoopScheduler/paper.md

 LoopScheduler is evaluated in 2 configurations, one having a `SequentialGroup` and the other having a `ParallelGroup` as the architecture.
-The tests are done on a computer with Intel® Core™ i5-8250U CPU and 16 GB DDR4 2400MHz RAM running Linux.
+The tests are done on a computer with Intel® Core™ i5-8250U CPU with 4 cores and 8 threads, and 16 GB DDR4 2400MHz RAM, running Linux.
 The `ParallelGroup` performance running n modules is compared to n threads running the same code.
 The `SequentialGroup` performance is compared to a for loop calling the same run method from the modules.

 Number of modules / threads | Efficiency mean | Efficiency median -- | -- | --